yavats/hl1-scripts/README.md

   </details>

 #### 🟡 Jumpbug for after launching the rocket
 - ❗Its recommended to do tankbox instead of using this script, unless you don't want to take the armor for rp clip route❗
+- ❗Jump off from the spot holding your script key (MAKE SURE YOU HOLD THE SCRIPT KEY BEFORE JUMPING OFF)❗
+- ❗Jumpbug spot is shown in the image below❗
 ```
 alias fps_90 "fps_max 58.82353"
 alias fps_100 "fps_max 100"